 As indicated in the AT program mission statement, the curricular philosophy is to encourage intellectual congruity with physical skill development.
 The practical application of gained knowledge on a daily basis reinforces athletic training competency and proficiency development and integration.
 This approach spreads academic responsibility between the student, the instructor, and the preceptor while incorporating analytical and inquiry skills.

-Each student enrolled in pre-athletic training and/or the professional component is assigned a faculty advisor.
+Students already accepted into the professional phase of the SWOSU program will be allowed to complete the Bachelor of Science degree in Athletic Training and seek certification, but must finish athletic training courses in spring 2018.
+These students have been assigned a faculty advisor.
 The faculty advisor assists the student in developing, following, and updating, as necessary, the individual curriculum plan for each student.
 The student, however, has final responsibility for adherence to curriculum requirements.

 Graduation and BOC Pass Rate Data

 |Number of students graduating from program.||6||5||11||15||12||38|

 |Number of students graduating from program who took examination.||6||5||11||11||7||29|

 |Number of students who passed the examination on the first attempt.||3||2||3||8||5||16|